NRA plans Fort Worth expo in wake of mass shootings. Residents are divided.

 The National Rifle Association will host its personal protection expo at the Fort Worth Convention Center from Sept.
 6-8, offering self-defense workshops, exhibit halls packed with firearms, and even a concealed carry fashion show.

-Some residents say they welcome of the event, which is expected to draw thousands of gun enthusiasts to Fort Worth for three days.
+Some residents say they welcome the long-planned event, which is expected to draw thousands of gun enthusiasts to Fort Worth.
 Others say it’s bad timing.

 This month, national attention was swiftly brought back to a debate over gun laws, after more than 30 people were killed within 24 hours in separate shootings in El Paso and Dayton, Ohio.